ashmckenzie/melb-devops-march-2012/slides/all.md

 * Incredibly rewarding being involved with infrastructure and code
 * Sharing deployment makes you think carefully about commits
-* The ever shifting invisible line of responsibility.
+* The ever shifting invisible line of responsibility
 * Cloud computing makes the question of responsibility even more difficult.<br/>I can accidentally **destroy** a server with a few clicks!
 * Tools like Puppet and Chef allow Devs to better<br/>understand infrastructre setup
 * Devs need to be acutely aware of affecting performance<br/>and system integrity when deloying